Success Music Studio

 Introduction

 Do you want to play guitar?
 According to The Talent Code, an important aspect of learning an instrument is called ignition.
 What’s ignition?
 It’s a crystalizing experience where a person hears a song or sees someone playing and says, “I want to do that!”
-There are many great riffs out there, but I have selected seven of the best, most iconic, riffs spanning five decades.
+I have selected seven of the best, most iconic, riffs spanning five decades.
 I hope one of them inspires you to play guitar.
 To learn more, keep reading The 7 Best Iconic Riffs That Make People Want to Play Guitar.

 This article uses musical terms.
 For definitions, see the Glossary at the end of the post.